-To know when there is an Eid ul-Adha festival, Muslims follow the Islamic calendar, which is based on the lunar calendar with 365 days.
-The festival falls on different dates every year.
+To know when there is an Eid ul-Adha festival, Muslims follow the Islamic calendar based on the lunar calendar with 365 days.
+Therefore, the festival falls on different dates every year.

-Eid ul-Adha is the holiest ceremony to Muslims, and every believer across the world eagerly await it.
-There are many activities to undertake, starting from attending prayers and sermons, offering food and clothing to the needy, among many others.
-To all Muslims in Ghana and around the world, have a happy Eid al-Adha.
+Eid al-Adha is the holiest ceremony for Muslims, and every believer around the world awaits it with bated breath.
+There are numerous things to participate in, ranging from attending prayers and sermons to providing food and clothing to the homeless, among many more—happy Eid 2021 to all Muslims in Ghana and worldwide.